dzapien1/Breast-Cancer-Image-Segmentation-with-tensorflow-and-keras-U-net/README.md

 Install NVIDIA Drivers: Make sure you have the latest NVIDIA drivers installed.
 You can download the drivers from here: https://www.nvidia.com/Download/index.aspx

 Install CUDA Toolkit: Download and install the CUDA Toolkit from the NVIDIA website: https://developer.nvidia.com/cudnn.

 Make sure to choose the version compatible with your TensorFlow version.

+Install cuDNN: Download cuDNN from the NVIDIA website: https://developer.nvidia.com/cudnn.

+After downloading, unzip the files and copy the bin, include, and lib files to your corresponding CUDA directory.